 There are two main problems with this description of the storm.
 Firstly, the tropopause (the highest and coldest part of the troposphere) averages -60°C, and nowhere does it reach -100°C. Secondly, the eye of a hurricane – and presumably of the hurricane-shaped snowstorms – has the lowest pressure of anywhere in the storm.
 This fundamental characteristic indicates that air should be rising in the eye of each snowstorm, not sinking down from the tropopause.

 Later in the film, NASA scientist Janet Tokada is monitoring the storms using satellite data.
 She notes that temperature is decreasing within the storm “at a rate of 10 degrees per second”.
 Whether the measurement is in Fahrenheit or Celsius, this rate of change is implausible.
-In under a minute (which is likely how long the satellite reading takes) the air would reach absolute zero, a hypothetical temperature at which all motion stops.
+In under a minute (which is likely less time than the satellite reading takes) the air would reach absolute zero, a hypothetical temperature at which all motion stops.

 In conclusion, there are many problems with the storm system as presented in the film, only a few of which have been summarized here.
 One can rest assured that such a frightening meteorological phenomenon could not happen in the real world.